The Athletics are an American professional baseball team based in West Sacr...

-The Oakland Athletics, often referred to as the A's, are an American professional baseball team based in Oakland, California.
-The Athletics compete in Major League Baseball as a member club of the American League West division.
-The team plays its home games at the Oakland Coliseum.
-They have won nine World Series championships.
+The Athletics are an American professional baseball team based in West Sacramento, California.
+The Athletics compete in Major League Baseball as a member club of the American League West Division.
+The team plays its home games at Sutter Health Park in West Sacramento, and is planning to relocate to the Las Vegas metropolitan area in time for the 2028 season.
+The franchise's nine World Series championships, fifteen pennants, and seventeen division titles are the second most in the AL after the New York Yankees.

-One of the American League's eight charter franchises, the team was founded in Philadelphia in 1901 as the Philadelphia Athletics.
-They won three World Series championships in 1910, 1911, 1913, and back-to-back titles in 1929 and 1930.
-The team's owner and manager for its first 50 years was Connie Mack and Hall of Fame players included Chief Bender, Frank "Home Run" Baker, Jimmie Foxx, and Lefty Grove.
-The team left Philadelphia for Kansas City in 1955 and became the Kansas City Athletics before moving to Oakland in 1968.
-They won three consecutive World Championships in 1972,1973,1974, led by players including Vida Blue, Catfish Hunter, Reggie Jackson, ace reliever Rollie Fingers, and colorful owner Charlie O. Finley.
-After being sold by Finley to Walter A.
+One of the AL's eight charter franchises, the team was founded in Philadelphia in 1901 as the Philadelphia Athletics.
+They won three World Series championships in 1910, 1911, and 1913, and back-to-back titles in 1929 and 1930.
+The team's owner and manager for its first 50 years was Connie Mack, and Hall of Fame players included Chief Bender, Frank "Home Run" Baker, Jimmie Foxx, and Lefty Grove.
+The team left Philadelphia for Kansas City, Missouri in 1955 and became the Kansas City Athletics before moving to Oakland, California in 1968 and becoming the Oakland Athletics.
+The Athletics played their home games at the Oakland Coliseum from 1968 until 2024.

 Available in the U.S. nationwide.
 This lineup offers a sample of channels we offer.
 Please enter your home ZIP code below to see your area's lineup.
 Subject to availability.